sst/sst/www/docs/packages/cli.md

 The stage you want connect to.
 If this is not specified, it will default to your local stage.

-Connecting to a different stage
+Connecting to a different stage.

 ```bash
 npx sst console --stage=staging
 ```

-Using a different aws profile if your stage is in another AWS account
+Using a different aws profile if your stage is in another AWS account.

 ```bash
 AWS_PROFILE=acme-production npx sst console --stage=production
 ```